Their Refuge -- And Yours!

 Let's Bee Safe.
 Might we be leading pollinators down a garden path to danger?

 We can draw pollinators to our gardens with pretty flowers, water and nesting spots.
 At what risk?
-Obviously, we should not be using pesticides in places where we wish to nurture insects and birds.
-This especially includes any “year-long pest control” or “soil drench” that may still be in their tissues and pollen beyond one year.
-But how do you know if your nursery or its out-of-state supplier uses long-lasting, systemic poisons (neonicotinoids) on the plants they sell?
+Obviously, we should not be using pesticides in places where we wish to harbor beneficial insects and birds.
+This especially includes any “year-long pest control” or “soil drench” that may still be in their tissues and pollen beyond one year, even beyond three years.
+But how do you know if your nursery or its out-of-state supplier uses long-lasting, systemic poisons (neonicotinoids) on the plants they sell us?
 It is a real danger, and everyone can learn from the recent video "Buying Bee-Safe Plants, How You Can Help," from the Xerces Society.
 Click the image to the right and skip any ads:

-It's a lesser concern, but there are varieties of some native species that may be overly selected for showiness or hybridized to the point where they don’t serve pollinators, who may waste energy trying to find nonexistent nectar or pollen.
-You can put your garden space to better use.
+It's a lesser concern, but some commercialized native plants may be overly selected for showiness or hybridized to the point where they don’t serve pollinators.
+A bee might waste energy struggling through densely packed petals, and trying to find nonexistent nectar or pollen.
+You can put your garden space to better use with plant varieties closer to the wild type.
 Here is an interesting article on the subject: https://xerces.org/2017/11/21/picking-plants-for-pollinators-the-cultivar-conundrum/

 Non-toxic gardens are safer for kids and us as well as birds and bees.
 (Pajarito Environmental Education Center)